 (5) Inform HMRC you plan to Strike Off

 Now you need to advise HMRC of the impending closure by submitting a final set of accounts and a company tax return along with letters confirming the situation from shareholders and directors.
 If the directors and shareholders are one and the same then a single letter will suffice.

 The final balance of PAYE, NI, Corporation Tax and any other tax liabilities should be paid to HMRC and you should deregister for VAT if relevant.
 You should also pay any staff their final wages and salary before asking HMRC to close down the company’s payroll scheme.

 (6) Submit the Striking off a Company Form DS01

 The next job is to send the resolution and the Declaration of Solvency to Companies House within 15 days of it being passed.
 You should also complete and submit form DS01 along with a £10 filing fee.
 This must be signed by all directors or the majority of directors if there are three or more.

 On receiving form DS01, Companies House will check everything is correct and provide confirmation in the post.
+At this point the strike off application becomes an Active Proposal to Strike Off.
 A notice will then be published in the London, Edinburgh or Belfast Gazette (depending on where the business is based) giving three months’ notice of the intent to strike off and inviting objections from interest parties.